awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 ![\[AWS DMS monitoring\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-monitoring4.png)

-## Data Migration Service Metrics<a name="CHAP_Monitoring.Metrics"></a>
+## AWS Database Migration Service metrics<a name="CHAP_Monitoring.Metrics"></a>

 AWS DMS provides statistics for the following:
 + **Host Metrics** – Performance and utilization statistics for the replication host, provided by Amazon CloudWatch\.
-For a complete list of the available metrics, see [Replication Instance Metrics](#CHAP_Monitoring.Metrics.CloudWatch)\.
+For a complete list of the available metrics, see [Replication instance metrics](#CHAP_Monitoring.Metrics.CloudWatch)\.
 + **Replication Task Metrics** – Statistics for replication tasks including incoming and committed changes, and latency between the replication host and both the source and target databases\.
-For a complete list of the available metrics, see [Replication Task Metrics](#CHAP_Monitoring.Metrics.Task)\.
+For a complete list of the available metrics, see [Replication task metrics](#CHAP_Monitoring.Metrics.Task)\.
 + **Table Metrics** – Statistics for tables that are in the process of being migrated, including the number of insert, update, delete, and DDL statements completed\.

 Task metrics are divided into statistics between the replication host and the source endpoint, and statistics between the replication host and the target endpoint\.
 You can determine the total statistic for a task by adding two related statistics together\.
 For example, you can determine the total latency, or replica lag, for a task by combining the **CDCLatencySource** and **CDCLatencyTarget** values\.